kaya3/MJr/doc/types.md

 ## Pattern types

-A `pattern` type represents an immutable rectangular pattern which may occur in a grid.
-A pattern type consists of an alphabet, a pattern width, a pattern type, and whether the pattern is an input (i.e. can be matched in a grid) or output (i.e. can be written to a grid).
+A `pattern.in` or `pattern.out` type represents an immutable rectangular pattern which may occur in a grid, or which may be written to a grid, respectively.
+A pattern type consists of an alphabet, a pattern width, a pattern height.

-A pattern type P1 is a subtype of a pattern type P2 if P1 and P2 are equal, or if they have the same alphabet, width and height but P1 is an "output" and P2 is an "input".
+A pattern type P1 is a subtype of a pattern type P2 if P1 and P2 are equal, or if P1 is a `pattern.out` type with the same alphabet, width and height as P2.

 ## Position types